carpentries-incubator/workflows-nextflow/_episodes/09-Simple_Rna-Seq_pipeline.md

 * How to use the `checkIfExists` option to check input file existence

-* How to use the `set` operator to define a new channel variable

 ## Perform expression quantification

+The script `script4.nf`;

-The script `script4.nf` adds the quantification process, `QUANT`.
+1. Adds the quantification process, `QUANT`.
+2. Calls the `QUANT` process in the workflow block.

 ~~~
 //script4.nf